-A list of the registered or beneficial holders of securities of, partnership interests in, or other ownership interests in, the ATS.
-For each of the persons listed in the Exhibit, please provide the following:
+Aln the case of an ATS that is a corporation, other than an ATS that is a reporting issuer, provide a list of the registered or beneficial holders of 10 percent or more of any class of securities of, partnership interests in, or other ownership interests in, the ATS.
+For each of the persons listed in the Exhibit, please security holder, provide the following:

-- 1. Name.

-- 2. Principal business or occupation and title.

-- 3. Ownership interest.

-- 4. Nature of the ownership interest, including a description of the type of security, partnership interest or other ownership interest. - 5.
-Whether the person has control (as interpreted in subsection 1.3(2) of National Instrument 21-101 Marketplace Operation).
+- 1. Name - 2.
+Principal business or occupation and title, if any. - 3.
+Ownership interest- - 4.
+Nature of the ownership interest, including a description of the total number of securities held, the percentage of the ATS's issued and outstanding securities held, and the class or type of security, partnership interest or other ownership interest held. - Whether the personsecurity holder has control (as interpreted in subsection 1.3(2) of National Instrument 21-101 Marketplace Operation).

-In the case of an ATS that is publicly traded, if the ATS is a corporation, please only provide a list of each shareholder that directly owns five percent or more of a class of a voting security of the ATS.
+In the case of an ATS that is publicly traded, if the ATS is a corporation, please only a partnership, sole proprietorship or other type of organization, provide a list of each shareholder that directly owns five percent or more of a class of a voting security of the registered or beneficial holders of the partnership interests or other ownership interests in the ATS.
+For each person or company listed, provide the ATS following: